(a) As used in this section, “intellectual disability” means:

 (g)

-(1) A defendant who has been sentenced to the death penalty prior to May 11, 2021, and whose conviction is final on direct review may petition the trial court for a determination of whether the defendant is intellectually disabled.
+(1) A defendant who has been sentenced to the death penalty prior to April 28, 2023 and whose conviction is final on direct review may petition the trial court for a determination of whether the defendant is intellectually disabled.
 The motion must set forth a colorable claim that the defendant is ineligible for the death penalty due to intellectual disability.
+A defendant filing a motion under this subsection (g) shall serve the attorney general and reporter, who will represent the state.
 Either party may appeal the trial court’s decision in accordance with Rule 3 of the Tennessee Rules of Appellate Procedure.

 (2) A defendant shall not file a motion under subdivision (g)(1) if the issue of whether the defendant has an intellectual disability has been previously adjudicated on the merits.